S&P 500 Backtest – Buy and Hold vs AVALON

 Choose if you want to reinvest your profits after each trade.
 If you reinvest your profits, you can buy more contracts on the next trade.
 This usually means that you can achieve higher overall profits in less time.
 However, it also increases the loss in case of losing trades.

 Choose your tax rate.
-The tax is deducted from your profit after each positive trade.
-Losses are offset against the tax already paid within one year.
+The tax is deducted from your profit at the beginning of the year.
 Losses are not carried forward to the next year.

 When a stop loss is triggered, losses are realized.
-The further away this stop is, the higher the losses.
-On the other hand, the probability that the stop loss is triggered decreases.
+The further away this stop is, the higher the losses will be.
+On the other hand, the probability that the stop loss will be triggered also decreases.

-The “Auto” function automatically adjusts the stop loss according to the gross profit.
+The “auto” function automatically adjusts the profit/loss level according to the gross profit.
 See following table.

 Select a percentage for the applied margin.
 The margin to be deposited for the E-Mini and Micro E-Mini is determined by the Chicago Mercantile Exchange (CME) and is taken over daily by the respective brokers.
 It is typically around 5%, but may increase as market volatility increases.
 See CME:Group Margins